bivex/VixMCP.Ai.Bridge/README.md

 ```

 ### Runtime Requirements
-- Ensure `Vix64AllProductsDyn.dll` is accessible to the application
+- Obtain `Vix64AllProductsDyn.dll` from the official VMware VIX SDK and place it in the application directory
 - Configure appropriate temporary directories for file operations
 - Set up guest OS user accounts with necessary permissions
+- Ensure compliance with VMware SDK Agreement terms

 ## Error Handling